Dual Degree (Masters/PhD/Professional)

 P.O.
 Box 117164

 Gainesville, FL 32611

 UF Undergraduates: you do NOT need to send copies of UF transcripts or those transcripts that are included in the UF transcript.

 Official GRE/GMAT Test Scores for Graduate School Admission

 We accept either GRE or GMAT test scores.
 We have no preference as to what test applicants choose to take.
 Test scores will be used as part of the holistic application review process.

-GMAT: The minimum required score is a 465.
+GMAT: A GMAT score between 550 - 620 is considered good.
+The minimum required score is a 465.
 We do not consider the writing or integrated reasoning sections.

 - Use code: J7Z-5J-64

 - For more information on the GMAT, please visit Graduate Management Admission Test (GMAT).

 GRE: We consider a 302-308 (old scale: 1100-1200) a good score range; there is no UF mandated minimum GRE score.
 We do not consider the writing section.